Spinal Cord Injury Lawyer Dealing With Trauma To The Back And Spine

 Symptoms of spinal cord damage frequently involve:

 - Limb paralysis

 - Inability to walk

 - Inability to use arms

-If you or a loved one has experienced a spine or back injury as a result of a trauma, do not hesitate to get them the help and legal representation they need.
+If you or a loved one has experienced a spine or back injury as a result of a trauma, do not hesitate to get them the medical help and the legal representation they need.
 Contact The Law Offices of Patrick J. Filan P.C. in White Plains online or by calling 203-349-8074 for a free consultation to discuss your situation.